leanerr/DeepSample4NLP/README.md

 ## Project Architecture

-The DeepSample project is structured into several components, each handling a specific aspect of the workflow:
+The DeepSample project consists of two main components, each handling a specific aspect of the workflow:

-1. **Dataset Processing**:
+1. **DeepEST Component**:
-    - **Python Scripts**: Responsible for calculating thresholds for various auxiliary variables.
+   - **Python Scripts**: Calculate thresholds for various auxiliary variables such as LSA and DSA.
-    - **Threshold Scripts**: Use the `pandas` library to compute thresholds like LSA and DSA for datasets.
+   - **Java Processing**: Implements the DeepEST sampling algorithm using efficient Java classes.

-2. **Java Processing**:
+2. **SUPS Component**:
-    - **Main Logic**: Implemented in Java for efficient processing of datasets using various sampling techniques.
+   - **Java Logic**: Implements the SUPS sampling strategy, which applies sophisticated sampling techniques to datasets using auxiliary variables like confidence and entropy.
-    - **Java Classes**: Includes modules for data initialization, test frame management, and selector algorithms.
+   - **Shell Scripts**: Automate the setup, build, and execution processes for SUPS sampling.

 3. **Integration**:
-    - **Shell Scripts**: Automate the setup, build, and execution processes, integrating Python pre-processing with Java execution.
+   - **Shell Scripts**: Facilitate the seamless integration of Python preprocessing and Java execution, automating the workflow from start to finish.

 ## Cloning the Repository